 2.1.2.
-Overview of the European Union's initiatives supporting reliable information tools on sustainability for end-users
+Overview of the EU's initiatives supporting reliable information tools on sustainability for end-users

-Firstly, the European framework on Ecodesign is paired with a regulation on energy labelling that already improves the communication on certain categories of products.
+Firstly, the European framework on Ecodesign is paired with a regulation on energy labelling that already improves the communication on certain categories of products16.
 First introduced for a number of household appliances in 1994 and subsequently expanded in 2004 - with a comparative scale from A (most efficient) to G (least efficient) - the EU energy label aims to help consumers to choose the most energy efficient products and to incentivise businesses to adopt more energy efficient technologies.
-In 2019, 79% of EU Citizens considered this label when buying energy efficient products, according to a specific Eurobarometer 492.
-A more comprehensive labelling scheme for smartphones and tablets has been provided by the Commission Delegated Regulation (EU) 2023/1669 of 16 June 2023 supplementing Regulation (EU) 2017/1369 of the European Parliament and of the Council with regard to the energy labelling of smartphones and slate tablets including information about the device's energy efficiency rating, the durability of a screen, the number of times a battery can active role in the green transition.
+In 2019, 79% of EU Citizens considered this label when buying energy efficient products, according to a specific Eurobarometer 492.17 A more comprehensive labelling scheme for smartphones and tablets has been provided by the Commission Delegated Regulation with regard to the energy labelling of smartphones and slate tablets including information about the device's energy

-&lt;sup>13 Wrap (2019) Effectiveness of providing pre-purchase factual information.
+13 Wrap (2019) Effectiveness of providing pre-purchase factual information.

-&lt;sup>14 Cerulli-Harms et al (2018) Final Report: Behavioural Study on Consumers' Engagement in the Circular Economy.
+14 Cerulli-Harms et al (2018) Final Report: Behavioural Study on Consumers' Engagement in the Circular Economy.
 Preparatory study for the Proposal for a Directive on empowering consumers for the green transition.
-European Commission (2021) Preparatory study to gather evidence on ways to empower consumers to play an be charged, the battery run time per charge, as well as the device's reparability score and ingress protection capacity (see Figure 1).
+15 European Commission (2021) Preparatory study to gather evidence on ways to empower consumers to play an